Supernowae/capstone/README.md

 - Work / optimization of confidence calculation.
 - Improve the voting system
 - Filtering *samples* of best players and best tournament right before the model training and not only the *one-hot features*.
+- Maybe implement a kind of gridsearch for the models to figure out better parameters.
+Due to the split and the scorer it won't be as easy.
+- Redesign the whole system to make only one sample per match and let the model directly decide who wins.
+- Voting by another model (ANN?)

+# Apendix

+## Features